Fairclough Hall Farm Estate

 Wood chip biomass system replaces seven oil boilers, gains RHI accreditation & reduces fuel costs

-- Guntamatic 198kW Biocom boiler system including a 3,000 litre thermal store
+- Guntamatic 198kW Powerchip boiler system including a 3,000 litre thermal store

 - Distribution pipework including internal connections to heat exchangers

-- 54 tonnes of wood chips, per annum (based on 198kW boiler, in a similar application)
+Approximately 54 tonnes of wood chips per annum

 Fuel cost saving

-- A project of this size would gain an average of £22,895 every year for 20 years, index linked to inflation
+A project of this size would gain approximately £23,000 every year for 20 years, index linked to inflation

 Total project cost